-The bank's ability to enforce its claim on the collaterals and associated cost of litigation; and

-➡ The expected time frame to complete legal formalities and disposals of collaterals.
+- The amount expected to be realised on disposals of collaterals; - The bank's ability to enforce its claim on the collaterals and associated cost of litigation; and - The expected time frame to complete legal formalities and disposals of collaterals.

 The bank policy requires regular review of the level of impairment allowances on individual facilities and regular valuation of the collateral and its enforceability.